facebook/react-native-website/docs/native-modules-ios.md

 ### Module Name

-For now, your `CalenderModule.m` native module only includes a `RCT_EXPORT_MODULE` macro, which exports and registers the native module class with React Native.
+For now, your `RCTCalendarModule.m` native module only includes a `RCT_EXPORT_MODULE` macro, which exports and registers the native module class with React Native.
 The `RCT_EXPORT_MODULE` macro also takes an optional argument that specifies the name that the module will be accessible as in your JavaScript code.

 This argument is not a string literal.
 In the example below `RCT_EXPORT_MODULE(CalendarModuleFoo)` is passed, not `RCT_EXPORT_MODULE("CalendarModuleFoo")`.